-Academic experiences are not limited to discussions and studies enclosed by a set of classroom walls.
+Academic experiences are not limited to discussions and studies behind classroom walls.
 Kenyon also offers students the opportunity to interact with the surrounding community.
-Though fieldwork is common to many of the courses offered related to sustainability, the following classes provide students with a unique level of engagement with the life beyond the hill.
+Fieldwork is common for many of the courses related to sustainability, providing students with a unique level of engagement with life beyond the hill.

 ENVS 253 Sustainable Agriculture